Could not include topos theory - contents

 The notion of geometric theory has many different incarnations.
 A few are:

-A geometric theory is a first order theory whose axioms can be written solely in terms of the connectives (truth), (finite conjunction), (falsity), (possibly infinitary disjunction), and (existential quantification).
+A geometric theory is a (possibly infinitary) first order theory whose axioms can be written as sequents of formulae constructed from the connectives (truth), (finite conjunction), (falsity), (possibly infinitary disjunction), and (existential quantification).

 The equivalence of these statements involves some serious proofs, including Giraud's theorem characterizing Grothendieck topoi.